4d/4D-Mobile-App/README.md

 ### Dependencies

-This project has some dependencies on some other projects
+This project has some dependencies on some other projects described bellow.

+> You could find also this information in [building documentation](Documentation/Building.md)

 #### for iOS